-- 5 during approaching, passing and leaving the station (a signature inherent to many base jumpers hiking past the stations on top of the cliff during sunny days).
-The signal of a raindrop is also similar to the rockfall signal although it contains seismic energy over nearly the entire frequency range and lasts less than half a second.
-Such signals can trigger the STA-LTA-ratio algorithm if they were recorded by chance at more than two stations within the defined maximum time window of 1.75 s.
-The last panel of Fig. 5 c shows an earthquake.
-The signal of this tele-seismic event is dominated by frequencies below 4 Hz and lasts more than - 10 one minute.
+of this tele-seismic event is dominated by frequencies below 4 Hz and lasts more than 1 min.
 There are also local earthquakes in the seismic records that show a more sudden onset, contain higher frequencies and last much less than a minute.
-But all earthquake signals are clearly different from rockfalls.
-Their waveforms usually show the distinct arrivals of P- and S-waves and a coda, their PSDs exhibit a significant portion of energy below 10 Hz, and their waveforms and spectral properties are relatively uniform among records of the different seismic stations.
+But all earthquake signals are clearly different from rock-falls.
+Their waveforms usually show the distinct arrivals of P and S waves and a coda, their PSDs exhibit a significant portion of energy below 10 Hz, and their waveforms and spectral properties are relatively uniform among records of the different seismic stations.